carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

 -  [Chair](#chair) Ensure that meeting proceeds smoothly using the assigned meeting roles.
 -  [Secretary](#secretary) Compile meeting minutes from notes.
-Add minutes as a PR to the GH repository using file format MONTH-minutes.md.
+Add minutes as a PR to the GH repository using the file format MONTH-minutes.md.
 Include in minutes:

    -  Date and time of meeting